piotrulo022/Caption-generator/README.md

 The project was developed in Python and consists of three microservices - a UI application written using Streamlit, a backend microservice providing prediction tools, and a database storing user-saved predictions.
 The application is containerized using Docker.

 ![captioning-architecture](https://github.com/piotrulo022/Caption-generator/assets/76213314/03200b09-2731-4a65-bc9f-302aaae82f6c)

-You can find documentation of every microservice in its
+You can find documentation of every microservice in its directory.
 # How to run
 All you need to run the application is docker.
 If you have it installed just clone this repository and build docker containers.